astropy/astroquery/docs/vo_conesearch/validator.rst

 >>> with validator_conf.set_temp('noncritical_warnings', new_warns):
 ...     validate.check_conesearch_sites()

-Validate *all* Cone Search services in the main registry (this will take a while) and write results in ``'all'`` sub-directory:
+Validate *all* Cone Search services in the registry (this will take a while) and write results in ``'all'`` sub-directory:

 >>> validate.check_conesearch_sites(destdir='./all', url_list=None)